kent-map/kent/18c/18c-shadwell-biography.md

 Shadwell's depiction of Dorcas is one of the first representations of a Quaker heroine, but it is one of inconsistency as Dorcas renounces her faith 'to make our marriage yoke more cheerful still, from this Bless’d hour I’ll join thy holy worship.'
 Worthy is pleased by her conversion but Mizen tells him not to be too proud of his achievements as 'Flip and I have there outdone you, you have only made a Sister Convert from one Faith to another, but we have converted a fair Brace of Infidels, a Work of Reformation far beyond you' (p72).
 It is possible that this refers not only to the prostitutes of Deal, but also to past conquests during the War of the Spanish Succession.
 Peacock (2005) suggests that Dorcas represents 'a national ideal of a dependable and immutable Protestant Great Britain' which is in contrast to the foppish Mizen who represents 'a minatory, incipient Catholicism'.

-Shadwell's play certainly operates on many levels with religion and the state of the navy as two of its dominant themes.
-The foppish Mizen says “.. you shall see in a few Months, how the Navy will be reform’d; all the Sea-Officers will be so full of Manners, that they shall look like a parcel of Beaus in a Side-box, or Chocolate house.” (p.30) Flip, a commodore, offers a contrasting view point and bemoans the lack of commitment of the foppish gentleman captains, arguing that:
+Shadwell's play certainly operates on many levels with religion and the reform of the navy as two of its dominant themes.
+The foppish Mizen says ;.. you shall see in a few Months, how the Navy will be reform’d; all the Sea-Officers will be so full of Manners, that they shall look like a parcel of Beaus in a Side-box, or Chocolate house.' (p.30) Flip, a commodore, offers a contrasting view point, harking back to the past and bemoaning the lack of commitment of the foppish gentleman captains, arguing that:
 <br><br>
 “Oh!
 It was not so in the Dutch Wars, then we valu’d ourselves upon Wooden Legs, and Stumps of Arms, and fought as if Heaven and Earth was coming together”.
 <br><br>